The-DevOps-Lounge/terraform-challenges/README.md

 The idea is simple: provide students with a single Terraform code base that has breaking changes introduced into it, then allow them to fix them.

+## Warning

+**!!
+WARNING !!**

+If you execute the following code against your AWS account you may **incur a bill** and **financial obligations** to AWS.
+Make sure you're prepared to cover the costs of running infrastructure inside of AWS before executing this Terraform code against your account.

+Not "The DevOps Lounge" nor "OpsFactory Pty Ltd" will be responsible for any financial hardship you incur after using this code.

+## Prerequisites

+You're going to need the following to use these challenges:

+1. An AWS account
+1. An IAM User with access and secret keys for accessing the AWS API
+1. Terraform installed locally and working

 ## Branches

 We introduce the breaking changes using branches that stem from the primary branch called `solution`.
 The branches that contain problems are called levels and follow the format `level-N` where `N` is the level, such as `1`, `2`, `7` or `12`, etc.